FurryCoders/FALocalRepo/README.md

         The program will try and fix the errors in-place, replacing NULL values with empty strings.
 If the automatic fixes are successful then the submission will be checked for missing files, if any is missing then the submission will be passed to the next step.
 However if the automatic fixes do not work then the corrupted entry will be erased from the database, the files (if any present) deleted and the submission downloaded again, thus also fixing eventual missing files.
         3. `Files`<br>
         The program will simply erase the submission folder to remove any stray file (if any is present) and then download them again.

+        4. `Empty users`<br>
+        Empty user entries will be deleted
+        5. `Repeating users`<br>
+        Multiple entries of the same user will all be merged, the copies deleted and a new entry created.
+This new entry will be checked for incorrect `FOLDERS` and empty sections.
+        6. `Names`<br>
+        Usernames will be updated to remove capital letters and underscores.
+        7. `No folders`<br>
+        Users whose `FOLDERS` column is missing sections containing submissions will be updated with said sections (e.g. user 'tiger' has submissions saved in the `GALLERY` and `FAVORITES` sections but the `FOLDERS` column only contains 'g' so 'g' will be added to `FOLDERS`).
+        8. `Empty sections`<br>
+        If a user's `FOLDERS` contains one or more sections empty of submissions (e.g. user 'mouse' has 'g' in their `FOLDERS` but the `GALLERY` column is empty) these will be redownloaded from FA (submissions already present in the database won't be downloaded again but simply added to the user's database entry).

     3. `Optimizing`<br>
     After all errors (if any are found) are fixed then the program will use the sqlite `VACUUM` function to optimize the database and clean it up.